 Spencer writes: "It is in the initiation of an age-set in particular that the Rendille follow the lead set by the Samburu.
 After the Samburu have performed the ceremony of killing the boys' ox, the Rendille boys perform a similar ceremony known as herhladaha.
 A bull foal is begged from the Samburu Nyaparai phratry and killed in the bush.
 The right-hand side of the carcass is shared by the boys of the Upper Belessi moiety and the other half be Lower Belessi boys.
-Inedible parts are entirely burned."

-We interpret "heere ladaaha" as herhladaha (an ox is begged) or better still: maanti heer ladaaho (the day on which an ox is begged).
-At least, in this form the name makes sense in Rendille language.
+Inedible parts are entirely burned."13 this form the name makes sense in Rendille language.
 Apart from that this expression describes what, according to my information, actually happens.
 In any case, it is not a bull calf but a gelded animal, which agrees better with the linguistic and ritual association between warriors and oxen.
-According to my information, it is not the Nyaparei phratry either who give the animal, but the Loggol lineage in Lorogushu-Arvaal who originally were Rendille from Urowween.
+According to my information, it is not the Nyaparei phratry either who give the animal, but the Loggol lineage in Lorogushu-Aryaal who originally were Rendille from Urowween.
 This also weakens Spencer's argument that the Rendille are only following the Samburu age-grade succession, as Spencer claims several times.
 More likely, this custom was once a borrowing of the equivalent Samburu ritual but the Rendille are in no way dependent on the Samburu in performing their age-grade rituals.
 As we have seen in the chapter on "Time and time givers", the Rendille system of time reckoning can work entirely independently.
 The fact that the Rendille do everything a little later than the Samburu is not due to the Rendille waiting for the Samburu in order to get a lead for their own schedule, but simply means there are two cycles of the same duration but with different starting points.